GeorgeFotopoulos/OMDB-Find-movies-save-bookmark-login/README.md

 ## Description

-the project contains all the MVC backend (Restful and ready to recieve ajax calls).
+the project contains the MVC backend (Restful and ready to recieve ajax calls).
 These calls are sent from javascript.
 All the html, js ,css files are at  "...\finalRestApi\src\main\resources\static"